 The biggest difference between a condo vs. apartment is ownership.
 An apartment is defined as a residence that is rented, often as part of a larger residential building.
 A condo is similar in structure to an apartment — usually a unit within a larger residential building — but condos are owned instead of rented.
 The property taxes of a condo are paid by the owner; landlords, rather than apartment renters, pay property taxes for an apartment.

 - Cost: The cost of renting an apartment is fairly straightforward.
 Typically, you pay a deposit when you begin your lease, and might be required to pay the first and last months’ payments upfront.
 Then, you make monthly payments for the term of your lease agreement.
 The costs of becoming a condo owner are a bit more involved and expensive.
-You’ll make a down payment, closing costs for a mortgage and a home inspection fee upfront.
+You’ll make a down payment and pay closing costs for a mortgage and a home inspection fee upfront.
 Depending on the mortgage you get, you can put as little as 3 percent down and pay up to 5 percent of the purchase price in closing costs.
-Most condos also have monthly HOA dues, which vary depending on the housing market and level of amenities offered.
+A condo also comes with monthly HOA dues, which vary depending on the amenities and services offered.

 - Maintenance: When you’re renting an apartment and something goes wrong (think a leaky faucet or a broken appliance), the repair is typically the landlord’s responsibility.
 However, when you’re a condo owner, you’ll foot the bill to have those things fixed.
-Learn top tips for avoiding pricey home repairs.
+(Here are top tips for avoiding pricey home repairs.)

 Who is a condo best for?

-Choosing to purchase a condo can be a more affordable entry point to homeownership.
-Plus, as a homeowner, you’ll build equity over time and may have access to the tax benefits that come from owning property.
+A condo can be a more affordable entry point to homeownership, and as a homeowner, you’ll build equity over time and have access to the tax benefits that come with owning property.

 Who is an apartment best for?